 "As residents of East Palo Alto you have rights and responsibilities," said Cordell to the predominantly black and Latino audience.
 "If a police officer is rude to you, or you think he or she has done something wrong, you can ask for their name and badge number.
 They are required by law to provide it."

-Although the workshop was geared towards youth, a majority of the approximately 100 people in attendance were parents, not all of them residents of East Palo Alto.
+Although the workshop was geared toward youth, a majority of the approximately 100 people in attendance were parents, not all of them residents of East Palo Alto.

 Teri Alugas said her adult son has repeatedly experienced discrimination from police despite not having done anything wrong.